-- Phone number must be entered with the area code and dashes, no parentheses (XXX-XXX-XXXX)
+- Phone number must be entered with numbers only, no dashes or parentheses (XXXXXXXXXX).

 If you click a link to check your claim status or complete an application and the new page that loads is completely blank, try quitting your browser application.
 Use the X at the top right of your screen to close all browser windows.
 Then re-open the browser application and try again.